U.S. Department of Transportation

 Program Funding

-Up to $5.4 million per Federal fiscal year of TIDP funding is available for the STIC Incentive program.
-Through the program, funding up to $100,000 per State per Federal fiscal year is made available to support or offset the costs of standardizing innovative practices in a STA or other public sector STIC stakeholder.
-Incentive funding for eligible projects is for the Federal share of 80 percent, limited to $100,000 per State each year.
+Up to $ 6.75 million per Federal fiscal year of TIDP funding is available for the STIC Incentive program.
+The program funds up to $125,000 per STIC per Federal fiscal year to support or offset the costs of standardizing innovative practices in a STA or other public sector STIC stakeholder.
+Incentive funding for eligible projects is for the Federal share of 80 percent, limited to $125,000 per STIC each year.
 The 20 percent non-Federal match may come from project sponsors or other allowable fund sources.
+STIC Incentive funds, which a STIC does not request in a given fiscal year, will not be carried over for use by the STIC in future years.
+These funds will be directed toward other technology and innovation deployment initiatives under TIDP.

 Eligibility Requirements